ipfs/go-ipfs-example-plugin/README.md

 Packages:

 * delaystore: an example datastore plugin that wraps an inner datastore in a "delayed" datastore.
+* greeter: an example daemon plugin that prints "Hello!" on start and "Goodbye!" on exit.

 **NOTE 1:** Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282